OpenXiangShan/XiangShan-doc/docs/tools/xsenv-en.md

 Use the following script to deploy the Xiangshan development environment, **the deployment script only needs to be run once**:

-This script will setup XiangShan develop environment automatically.
+This script will setup XiangShan development environment automatically.
 Note that `./setup-tools.sh` and `setup.sh` only need to be run **ONCE**.
 You may need to read and modify `setup-tools.sh` before you start.

 ```sh
 git clone https://github.com/OpenXiangShan/xs-env